ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Alzara.md

 Said something about a black cat with a red flag and the wind is blowing but the flag does not move.
 Also mentioned a door with a crescent moon that is always locked but has no key and that is the room I'm looking for.
 # Second Vision
 Sees the house being run down.
 Sees eight red envelopes on eight pedestals.
 In each envelope is a letter written by a different person.
 Says I will only find seven.
 Much like art hanging on the wall of the rooms, there is a letter missing.

+# Third Vision
+Sees a go in th e